Rathii007/AirResume/README.md

 - Open `http://localhost:3000` in your browser.
 - Use the tabs to generate, match, or roast a resume.
-- Submit feedback via the Feedback tab (limited to 5 submissions per minute).
+- Submit feedback via the Feedback tab.
 - To view feedback, open `backend/feedback.db` in DB Browser for SQLite and check the `feedback` table.

-## 🛡️ Rate Limiting

-- The feedback form uses client-side rate limiting (5 submissions per minute).
-- If exceeded, a countdown timer shows when you can submit again.
-- Timestamps are stored in `localStorage` under `feedbackSubmissions`.

 ## 📄 License